ssut/telegram-rb/README.md

   telegram = Telegram::Client.new do |cfg|
     cfg.daemon = '/path/to/tg/bin/telegram-cli'
     cfg.key = '/path/to/tg/tg-server.pub'
+    cfg.config_file = '/path/to/config' # optional, default file will be used if not set
     cfg.profile = 'user2' # optional, the profiles must be configured in ~/.telegram-cli/config
     cfg.logger = Logger.new(STDOUT) # optional, default logger will be created if not set
   end